openEDI/documentation/ARPA-E_PERFORM.md

 grouped into eight load/weather zones and the whole system area based on the ERCOT topology.

-The following variables are provided:
+The following variables are provided for ERCOT:
 - Meta data (coordinates, capacity, and other configuration data):
     - 125 actual wind sites
     - 139 proposed wind sites